ace-dent/pngslim/README.md

 ## Legal

 The software ('pngslim' script) is provided 'as-is', without any express or implied warranty.
 In no event will the author be held liable for any damages arising from the use of this software.
-Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely*.
+Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely.
 The software is dedicated to the Public Domain.

 The additional software included in the 'pngslim' package ('apps') is provided for convenience.
 The additional software is the property of other authors and may be subject to different licensing and legal conditions.
 Please check the original authors' websites for details and latest information.

-\* The license for PNGOUT restricts how the software may be distributed: http://www.advsys.net/ken/utils.htm#pngoutkziplicense .
-Its inclusion is by kind permission of Ken Silverman and David Blake.
-Therefore, you may not redistribute the pngslim package with 'pngout.exe' without prior arrangement.